Pour Over Coffee Tutorial

 #4 Add Ground Coffee to Brewer

-Add 3 scoops or 21 grams of medium-fine ground coffee inside the pour-over.
+Add three scoops or 21 grams of medium-fine ground coffee inside the pour-over.

 #5 Add Enough Hot Water to Bloom

-A rule of thumb I use for brewing temperature is to use a higher temperature for lighter roasts and lower for darker roasts.
+A rule of thumb I use for brewing temperature is higher for lighter roasts and lower for darker roasts.
 I explain this more in the article Hacking Dark Roast – Tips on Brewing a Better Bold Coffee.

 Initially, you will pour just enough water to cover the beans.
-This typically works out to 2-3 times the weight of the ground coffee.
-For this example that would be 42-63 grams of water.
+This typically works out to 2-3 times the weight of the ground coffee, for this example, 42-63 grams of water.
 You will see the coffee bloom as the gas escapes the beans.
-When you do this pour, try your best to cover all the ground coffee.
+When you do this, pour and try your best to cover all the ground coffee.
 Ideally, there should be no dry clumps of coffee.
-It is better to add a little more water than have dry clumps.
+It is better to add a little more water than to have dry clumps.

 Wait 30 seconds.